T-Mobile plans $160 million Bellevue campus renovation

 The telecom company extended the lease for its campus, visible off Interstate 90 in Factoria, to 2030 with landlord Ivanhoe Cambridge.
 T-Mobile now has 6,200 employees at its headquarters — up from the 5,500 it reported last year — and 8,100 employees in the Puget Sound region.

-The renovation will mostly modernize T-Mobile’s offices, creating open and adaptable office space for employees and adding perks, including bike repair services, a gastropub and dry-cleaning drop-off.
+The renovation will mostly modernize T-Mobile’s offices, creating open and adaptable office space for employees and adding perks, including a do-it-yourself bike repair station, a gastropub and dry-cleaning drop-off.

 The renovation won’t include any demolition of buildings or construction of new ones.